whiteboxdev/library-defold-grid-engine/README.md

 ```

 1. `debug`: Allow debug information to be printed to the terminal.
-2. `stride`: Size of a single grid box (if you're using a tilemap, then this is equivalent to your tile size.)
+2. `stride`: Size of a single grid box (if you're using a tilemap, then this is likely equivalent to your tile size.)
-3. `ordinal`: Allow diagonal movement.

-It is recommended that you initialize DGE in a script separate from your character script, as characters will not be registered correctly if `dge.init()` is called *after* character registration.
+Make sure to call `dge.init()` before registering any characters, as characters will not be registered correctly if `dge.init()` is called after character registration.

-Now that the system is initialized, register your character like so:
+You may now register your characters like so:

 ```
 local character_config = {
+    size = vmath.vector3(16, 32, 0),
+    direction = dge.direction.down,
     speed = 3
 }